insin/nwb/docs/Commands.md

 **Options:**

 - `--install` - auto install missing npm dependencies
-- `--fallback` - serve the index page from any path
 - `--host` - hostname to bind the dev server to *[default: not specifying a host when starting the dev server]*
 - `--mount-id` - `id` for the `<div>` the app will render into *[ app]*
+- `--no-fallback` - disable serving of the index page from any path
 - `--port` - port to run the dev server on *[default: 3000]*
 - `--reload` - auto reload the page if hot reloading fails
 - `--title` - contents for `<title>` *[default: React App]*